SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 The user converts chakra into water, and infuses it with enough chakra to alter its composition, making it extremely viscous.
 They then spit it out in a stream of sticky, highly adhesive liquid.

-Chakra: 15 \+ X
+Chakra: 15
 Upkeep: 4
 Range: 25
-Area: 5 \+ X
+Area: 5
 Speed: 20
 Seal Speed: 20

-Tags: AoE, Utility, Environmental
+Tags: Utility, AoE, Environmental

 Effects:
-This covers a circular area, and its cost may be increased to widen that area's radius.
 If a person has the ability to walk on water, they may cross this area without difficulty.
-However, if someone is forced into it (such as by being pushed back by certain jutsu), or is already in the area (i.e. it's targeting them and they fail to dodge), they are stuck in the syrup.
-Anyone in the area suffers a \-4 immobilization penalty, and additionally has their movement speed halved.
+Anyone else in the area suffers a -4 immobilization penalty.

-This jutsu's effects persist even after the upkeep stops being paid.
-However, so long as the upkeep is maintained, the user may control the syrup enough to have it try to 'grab' anyone using water-walking to cross it unaffected; if the attack hits, the person is stuck in the syrup as if they weren't using water-walking.
-This is a Speed 6 action, with a Chakra cost of 10\.
+This jutsu's effects persist for 50 IC even after you drop the upkeep.
+However, so long as the upkeep is maintained, you may control the syrup enough to have it try to 'grab' anyone using water-walking to cross it unaffected; if the attack hits, the person is stuck in the syrup as if they weren't using water-walking.
+This is a Speed 6 action, with a Chakra cost of 15.
-Due to the alterations to this water to make it highly viscous, it cannot be used later to fuel other suiton techniques.

 ### **Mizu Bunshin no Jutsu \- Water Clone Technique**

 An advanced form of the standard Bunshin no Jutsu, this creates clones out of water.
 Since they're solid (well, relatively) these clones can be used to perform tasks the user is unable or unwilling to do for themselves.
 While they're weaker than their user, they can still prove dangerous in combat.

-Chakra: 12 \+ G
+Chakra: 10 \+ G
-Speed: 6, \+1 per clone
+Speed: 6 \+ X
-Seal Speed: 4, \+2 per clone
+Seal Speed: 10 \+ X
-Gallons Requirement: 4 \> 12 \+ Special
+Gallons Requirement: 5 \* X

 Tags: Utility, Clone

-Effects: Each clone requires 4 Gallons of Water to be created.
+Effects:
+You create X clones.
 These function like normal clones (Limited to 3, automatically hidden amongst them, etc.), but you may direct them to take actions by spending your AP.

 A clone can be created with a Sword (From the Standard Equipment options) in hand by spending an additional 2 Gallons of Water on each clone.
-These clones use your regular attributes, but use your ninjutsu damage bonus as their physical damage bonus.
+You may spend up to your Chakra Control Artisan Points on upgrading these swords, splitting it between all of your clones.
+These clones use your regular attributes, except for half your ninjutsu damage bonus as their physical damage bonus.
 A water clone which takes damage from any source is destroyed.

 \[1 AP\] Dodge, or Parry.
 \[Variable AP\] Move: The clone may move around the battlefield.
 This costs 1 AP per 2 IC it spends moving.
 \[Variable AP\] The clone may make any basic unarmed or weapon attack, by paying 1 AP per 2 Speed of that action.
 \[10 AP\] The clone can use itself to create a water prison (as per Suiton: Suirou no Jutsu).
 This is considered a Speed 14 action, and you must pay the Chakra cost rather than the clones.
 These water prisons require no Gallons of Water; the clone remains present, but can take no other non-defensive actions, while maintaining them.
 They last for 5 \+ (your Chakra Control ranks) IC, after which the clone expires and the prison ends; if you go to the prison you can take it over (During which, the clone will be destroyed), and from then on must keep one hand in contact with it as per the normal rules for that technique.

-When Water Clones attack they use only half your damage bonus for dealing damage, and the severity of wounds they inflict is reduced by one category.

-Water Clones use your base Stamina and Chakra Exhaustion bonuses, as if they were a Fatigue 0 version of you without any temporary benefits (such as having eaten a Soldier Pill before creating them).
-If a clone fails a Fatigue roll, it vanishes just as if it had been struck.
+When Water Clones attack the severity of wounds they inflict is reduced by one category.
+They also use your base Stamina and Chakra Exhaustion bonuses, as if they were a Fatigue 0 version of you without any temporary benefits (such as having eaten a Soldier Pill before creating them).
+If a clone advances a Fatigue, it vanishes just as if it had been struck.

 ### **Mizugakure no Jutsu \- Hidden in Water Technique**